We Provide all stages of Asphalt Paving for Roadways, Driveways, & Parking Lots in Long Island:

 The site is finally paved with hot commercial asphalt at a depth of 2 to 3 inches, depending on the requirements of the job.

-It is recommended that the our paved parking lots, roads, and driveway in Long Island not be driven on for at least 3 days.
+It is recommended that our paved parking lots, driveways, and roads in Long Island not be driven on for at least 3 days

 In many cases resurfacing an existing driveway with new blacktop is an option.
 It depends on the condition of the existing blacktop.
 If it is in decent shape, and the reveals on the border are not a problem factor, then resurfacing is recommended.
 If it’s not broken up, asphalt is a strong base for a new layer and there is less chance of settling because you are not disturbing the ground.